Shareholder and director loans: Should I borrow money from my company?

 In limited circumstances, borrowing company cash can be a smart move, especially in a tight lending market.
 Here are some general guidelines you can apply to see if you should or shouldn’t be borrowing company money:

-- You’ve got a compliant loan agreement in place drawn up by your tax accountant.
+You’ve got a compliant loan agreement in place provided by your tax accountant.

 When should I think twice about borrowing funds from my company?